resivalex/budgeting-app/web/src/components/TransactionForm/FormInputs/README.md

 Dropdown and suggestion fields (Account, PayeeTransferAccount, Category, BudgetName, Payee, Comment) render a fullscreen overlay on mobile (`≤768px` viewport) via `FullscreenOverlay` + `useIsMobile` hook.
 The overlay replaces the inline dropdown with a full-screen option list, keeping all options visible above the virtual keyboard.
 On desktop, the existing `react-select` and `SuggestingInput` components are preserved.

+The overlay tracks `window.visualViewport` to resize and reposition when the software keyboard opens, so content is never hidden beneath it.

+Fields that allow free-text input (Payee, Comment) and fields without auto-close on selection (Category, BudgetName) show a floating circular confirm button (FAB) at the bottom-right corner of the overlay.
+Tapping it confirms the current value and closes the overlay.

 ## Components

 | Component              | Input type              | Mobile overlay |